Brand Identity Design Archives - Design Shifu

 Key elements of a branding design strategy include:

-Define the Brand Identity:
+Define Your Brand Core

 Establish the core values, mission, and personality traits that the visual brand will reflect.